anniken06/workdump/GitMaster/GitMaster.md

 		- Options:
 			- `-r`: Allows recursive removal when passing a folder
 			- `--cached`: Remove file from the index but keep it in the working tree
-	- [show-branch](https://git-scm.com/docs/git-show-branch.html): Show branches and their commits
-	- [show-ref](https://git-scm.com/docs/git-show-ref.html): List references in a local repository
-	- [show](https://git-scm.com/docs/git-show.html): Show various types of objects

 - Preferably CLI commands:
 	- [apply](https://git-scm.com/docs/git-apply.html): Apply a patch to files and/or to the index
 	- [bisect](https://git-scm.com/docs/git-bisect.html): Use binary search to find the commit that introduced a bug
-	- [checkout](https://git-scm.com/docs/git-checkout.html): Switch branches or restore working tree files
-		- `git checkout <OPTIONS> <BRANCH_NAME>`: Switch branches
-		- `git checkout <REV> -- <PATHSPEC>`: Resets the files in the pathspec to the version from the specified revision
-		- Options:
-			- `-f`: Proceed even if the index or the working tree differs from HEAD and throw away local changes
-			- `-b`: Create a new branch then switch

 	- [cherry-pick](https://git-scm.com/docs/git-cherry-pick.html): Apply the changes introduced by some existing commits and create a new commit
 		- `git cherry-pick <OPTIONS> <REV_i>...`: Apply diffs from the specified revisions
 		- `git cherry-pick --<continue|quit|abort>`
 		- Options:
 			- `--no-commit`: Apply the changes but keep them in the index
 	- [clean](https://git-scm.com/docs/git-clean.html): Remove untracked files from the working tree
-	- [clone](https://git-scm.com/docs/git-clone.html): Clone a repository into a new directory

 	- [commit](https://git-scm.com/docs/git-commit.html): Record changes to the repository
 		- `git commit`: Create a new commit via text editor
 		- `git commit <OPTIONS>`